 Abstract authors can apply for an abstract award during the abstract submission.
-The deadline to submit an award application is the same as the abstract submission deadline: March 12, 2024.
+The deadline to submit an award application is the same as the abstract submission deadline: February 25, 2025.

 - Please see "award criteria" when submitting an online abstract for details of each award.
-Please note:The author or senior author must be an ASTRO member. - If selected, the award winner must present the abstract at the Annual Meeting. - Attendance at the meeting is required to obtain the award and honorarium. - Please be sure to indicate "resident" or "nurse" in order to be eligible for those awards. - Notifications will be emailed to first author by early June.
+Please note:The author or senior author must be an ASTRO member. - If selected, the award winner must present the abstract at the Annual Meeting. - Attendance at the meeting is required to obtain the award and honorarium. - Please be sure to indicate "resident" or "nurse" in order to be eligible for those awards. - Notifications will be emailed to award winners only, specifically the first author, by early May 2025. - Please Note: The winners of the Steven A. Leibel Memorial Award will be announced in early August when late-breaking notifications are sent.